STEM and Society: A hard-won theory - tectonic plates in Victoria

 Our panel of experts will be joined by teacher Jerome Holleman and his students from Northcote High School, who have been taking part in the Big History learning program that aims to connect knowledge across disciplines and challenge students to embrace science, think critically, solve problems and drive innovation.

 This special series of online presentations explores the science and stories behind the game-changing work undertaken by Victoria’s scientific community.
-Our leading experts will talk about the work they’re doing to engage the community and affect meaningful change in their field of study and in our everyday lives.
+Our leading experts will talk about the work they’re doing to engage the community and bring about meaningful change in their field of study and in our everyday lives.
 Presented by the Victorian Parliament, with the Royal Society of Victoria and Victorian Parliamentarians for STEM.